tCharlesworth/webpack-react-tutorial/README.md

 How to setup your first React project with webpack and babel-loader

 This tutorial expects a simple understanding of Node and NPM.
-Please Note that the files in the master branch contain a working solution to this project.
+Please Note that the files in the master branch contain a working solution to this project and are not intended to be a starting point to complete this tutorial.

 First thing you need to do is create a folder to hold all the project files.
 Once you have a folder created we are going to do some basic folder structuring.
 Because we are using webpack we are going to put all of